playframework/playframework/documentation/manual/releases/release25/Highlights25.md

 If you run Play server on Linux you can now get a performance boost by using the [native socket feature](http://netty.io/wiki/native-transports.html) that was introduced in Netty 4.0.

 You can learn how to use native sockets in Play documentation on [[configuring Netty|SettingsNetty#Configuring-transport-socket]].

+## Performance Improvements

+Thanks to various performance optimizations, Play 2.5's performance testing framework shows roughly 60K requests per second, an almost 20% improvement over Play 2.4.x.

+## WS Improvements

+Play WS has been upgraded to AsyncHttpClient 2.0, and now includes a request pipeline filter ([[Scala|ScalaWS#Request-Filters]], [[Java|JavaWS#Request-Filters]]) that can be used to log requests in [cURL format](https://curl.haxx.se/docs/manpage.html).

+## ScalaTest Improvements

+Play has upgraded to [Scalatest 3.0](http://scalatest.org/release_notes/3.0.0) as the default Scala testing framework and example ScalaTests included with the seed templates.
+For more information, please see [[Testing your Application with ScalaTest|ScalaTestingWithScalaTest]].